Sony XBR65X900C 4K Ultra HD TV Review

 • Contrast and black levels could be better

-• Many consumers experiencing light bleed issues from TV screen
+• Many consumers experiencing light bleed issues from the TV’s screen

 • No HDR capability